elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Moved all the kube-prometheus-stack Grafana dashboards to `grafana-dashboards` chart
 - Separated node and PV `capacityManagementAlerts` limit configuration
 - Replaced image `elastisys/curl-jq:latest` with `ghcr.io/elastisys/curl-jq:1.0.0`.
+- Only mutate pods on create to prevent them from getting stuck

 ### Fixed